kcanhen/PZ-Server-Monitor/README.md

 1. First, install the `Udderly Up To Date` mod.

-2. Edit `StartServer64.bat` and add the following line of code at the beginning: `start PzMonitor.bat`.
+2. Edit the "StartServer64.bat" file, add the code `start PzMonitor.bat` to the first line and the code `exit` to the last line.
 ![image](https://github.com/kcanhen/PZ-Server-Monitor/assets/128405714/6619f253-f9c3-47ee-b9ca-6f11a5b5d5fa)